makrai/notes/wagner2203-transformer-speech-emo-valence.md

 * each of those approaches comes with its own hyperparameters to tune
 * general-purpose foundation models that can be easily adapted to several use- cases [18]
   * trained on large datasets, often using proxy tasks to avoid dependencies on hard-to-acquire labels, and then
   * fine-tuned on (small) sets of labelled data for their intended tasks
   * tremendous success in computer vision [19], NLP [20], and computer audition [21, 22] – including SER [23, 24, 25]
   * speech: wav2vec 2.0 [21] and HuBERT [22]
 * best performing model publicly available [26]
   * the first transformer-based dimensional SER model released
   * [an introduction how to use it](https://github.com/audeering/w2v2-how-to)

 # 2 Rel work: wav2vec2.0 and HuBERT utilised for (primarily categorical) SER

 * Table 1: a summary of recent works based on wav2vec 2.0 and HuBERT on the IEMOCAP dataset [33], where most prior works have focused
-  * ranked by unweighted average recall (UAR) / weighted average recall (WAR)
+  * ranked by unweighted average recall (UAR)/weighted average recall (WAR)
   * four emotional categories of anger (1103 utterances), happiness (1636), sadness (1084), and neutral (1708), which is the typical categ for IEMOCAP
   * unbalanced class problem, UAR and WAR can diverge
-    * nL Yuan+ [28] report both yielding almost identical values.
-We therefore assume that a ranking over both metrics is still meaningful.
-Most of the
+    * nL Yuan+ [28]: both yield almost identical values
   * cross-validation
-    * most works apply leave-one-session-out cross validation (5 folds), except Yuan+ [28] using leave-one-speaker-out cross validation (10 folds) and Wang+ [23] who do not explicitly mention which folds they used.
-The
+    * most works apply leave-one-session-out cross validation (5 folds), except Yuan+ [28] using leave-one-speaker-out cross validation (10 folds) and Wang+ [23] who do not explicitly mention which folds they used
   * model size
-    * base architecture (w2v2-b / hubert-b) or the large architecture (w2v2-L /
+    * base architecture (w2v2-b/hubert-b) or the large architecture (w2v2-L /
-      hubert-L) in a down-stream classification task (for
+      hubert-L) in a down-stream classification task
-      * more details on the models, see Section 3.2).
-Even though, authors have
+      * more details on the models, see Section 3.2
   * different head architectures and training procedures
 * general observations from Table 1:
-  1. roughly 10% better performance with models where the weights of the pre-trained model were not frozen during the down-stream task
+  1. roughly 10% better performance with models where the weights of the pre-trained model were _not frozen_ during the down-stream task
   2. Using a pre-trained model fine-tuned for speech recognition does not help with the down-stream task (eg row 15 vs row 19 −3.2%)
-  3. When the base and the large architecture of the same model type are tested within the same study, the large one yields better results (eg row 17 vs row 22 +3.0%), though the difference can be quite small (eg row 19 vs row 20 +.5% )
+  3. When the base and the large architecture of the same model type are tested within the same study, the large one yields better results (eg row 17 vs row 22 +3.0%), though the difference can be quite small (eg row 19 vs row 20 +.5%)
-  4. Likewise, in that case HuBERT outperforms wav2vec 2.0
+  4. Likewise, in that case HuBERT outperforms wav2vec 2.0 (eg row 22 vs row
-     (eg row 22 vs row 20: +2.1%)
+     20: +2.1%)
   5. When performing a fine-tuning of the transformer layers, a simple average pooling in combination with a linear classifier built over wav2vec 2.0 or HuBERT (Wang+ [23]) shows best performance in the ranking
     * hE, some of the more complex models [32] only report results without fint
-      * eg the cross-representation encoder-decoder model proposed by Makiuchi+
+      * eg the cross-representation encoder-decoder model by Makiuchi+ (2021)
 * dimensional emotion
   * the aforementioned studies have focused on emotional categories
   * several studies concentrate on dimensions
 * most comparable to ours is that of Srinivasan+ [16],
-  * wav2vec 2.0 / HuBERT fine-tuned on arousal, dominance, and valence
+  * wav2vec 2.0/HuBERT fine-tuned on arousal, dominance, and valence
   * particularly good in predicting valence
     * a feature which has long escaped audio-based models
   * When additionally joining audio embeddings from the fine-tuned models and